-If you haven’t traveled to Japan and are planning a future visit, there are several local customs and traditions surrounding this incredible food culture that you should be getting acquainted with.
+If you’re a foodie who hasn’t yet traveled to Japan, please plan a future visit there.
+Before you go, there are several local customs and traditions surrounding this incredible food culture that you should be getting acquainted with.
 The Japanese take food preparation, presentation, and service very seriously.
-Knowing and understanding these 9 important things will help your journey through Japanese food culture.
+Knowing and understanding these nine important things will help your journey through Japanese food culture.

 Breakfast in Japan is not anything like the Western counterpart.
 Unless you’re ordering from a western food chain, typically, you won’t find eggs, bacon, orange juice, or boxed cereal in any local dining.
 Breakfast is more like lunch or light dinner.
 It is a substantial meal with full of nutrient and well-balanced ingredients while not being over-filling.
 You will generally be offered: